Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-01-tips-and-tricks-process-design-part-1.md

     changed.

-The requirements one and two will be handled by a parent process while three and four will be fulfilled with a subworkflow.
+The requirements one and two will be handled by a parent process while three and four will be fulfilled with a sub workflow.

 # Part overview